 Why does our universe, as we observe it today, appear to be dominated by matter while antimatter seems to have all but vanished?

-Today, antimatter remains astonishingly scarce, making up only trace amounts of natural radiation.
-Yet the lopsided leftover matter went on to form everything we observe in the universe, from stars to galaxies to life itself.
-Pinpointing what mechanism disrupted the original symmetry could reveal profound insights about the evolution of cosmic structure.
+Today, antimatter is extremely rare, accounting for just tiny amounts of natural radiation.
+However, the unbalanced leftover matter went on to build everything we see in the universe, including stars, galaxies, and life itself.
+Identifying the mechanism that shattered the original symmetry could provide fundamental insights into the evolution of cosmic structure.

-Solving the antimatter riddle may require expanding the Standard Model to incorporate new processes that could have tipped the scales in matter’s favor after the Big Bang.
-Discovering the source of this asymmetry ranks among the most urgent mysteries at the intersection of cosmology and particle physics.
+To solve the antimatter puzzle, the Standard Model may need to be expanded to include additional processes that could have shifted the balance in favour of matter after the Big Bang.
+Discovering the source of this asymmetry is one of the most pressing questions at the junction of cosmology and particle physics.

 What Makes up 95% of the Universe?